 The state of California is very bicycle friendly.
 Everyday, we see cyclists riding right alongside other motorists on our roads.
 Biking is a wonderful option, for the environment, for your health, and for your pocketbook.

 However, it is not the safest option.
-As an experienced personal injury attorney in Sherman Oaks, California, I have seen an increase in the number of injuries due to bicycle accidents.
+As a bicycle accident injury attorney in California, I have seen an increase in the number of injuries due to bicycle accidents.
 Although we would like to be able to trust the other motorists who share our roadways, we cannot; it’s that simple.
 You could have been doing everything right, yet you still ended up in an accident.
 You simply cannot predict the actions of other drivers, and sometimes their negligence or road aggression causes others to suffer unjustly.

 If you have been injured in a bicycle accident, I want you to know that it is OK for you to seek compensation for your damages.
 You have every right to do so.